DTel-HQ/dtel/In case of Emergency.md

 # Emergency Call

-In early March 2017, Silicon Valley requested a removal of the 911 number so we're no longer able to route your call to [Discord Bans](http://bans.discordlist.net) itself.
+In early March 2017, the user Silicon Valley requested a removal of the 911 number so we're no longer able to route your call to [Discord Bans](http://bans.discordlist.net) itself.
 However, you can still dial `*611` for help in these situations:

 * There is no staff available in the raided/spammed server and you'd like them to be banned, or
 * You'd like to submit a report **before** they are banned (Please only do that if the raid has ended).